scalameta/metals/docs/build-tools/mill.md

 ## Manual installation

-Manual instalation is not recommended, but it's pretty easy to do.
+Manual installation is not recommended, but it's pretty easy to do.
 There are only two steps involved.

 First add one import line to your `build.sc` file or in any other file it